The Martial Compendium 5E

 Signature Strike

-• As you gain this feature, choose a strike maneuver you know that is declared as part of the Attack Action.
-You may use your Bonus Action to initiate that strike rather than expending a superiority dice.
-When you do so, superiority die size is considered a d6.
-When you gain a Fighter level, you can change your choice of strike.
+As you gain this feature, choose a strike maneuver you know that is declared as part of the Attack Action.
+It becomes your signature strike.
+When you gain a Fighter level, you may change your choice of signature strike.

 Weapon Master

-• You gain two subfeature from the following feats that you have at least already one subfeature from: Dual Wielding Mastery, Great Weapon Mastery, One-Handed Weapon Mastery, Ranged Weapon Mastery or Shield Mastery.
+• You gain two named subfeature from the following Feats that you have at least already one subfeature from: Dual Wielding Mastery, Great Weapon Mastery, One-Handed Weapon Mastery, or Ranged Weapon Mastery.

 • Choose Bludgeoning, Piercing, or Slashing.
-Damage dealt by your attacks ignore Resistance of the chosen type.
-When you gain a Fighter level, you can change your choice.
+Damage dealt by your attacks ignore Resistance of the chosen type, and creatures with immunity to that type take half damage instead.
+When you take a Long Rest, you can change your choice of damage type.

 Indomitable

-At 9th level, if you fail a saving throw, you may reroll and add your Fighter level as a bonus to the result.
-Once you use this feature, you can’t use it again until you finish a Long Rest.
+At 9th level, if you fail a saving throw, you may reroll the saving throw and add your proficiency bonus to the result.
+Once you use this feature, you can’t use it again until you finish a Short or Long Rest.

 Unyielding

 At 17th level, when in great peril, you can tap into a deep well of resilience within yourself.
-If you fail a saving throw and your Indomitable feature is expended, you can use it again by expending a use of your Second Wind, which also heals you.
+You gain the following benefits:

 The Battle Master